 How to Sell Your Parents’ House When They Can’t (For Any Reason)

-If you’ve ever sold your own house, you know how stressful it can be — making all the repairs, deep cleaning, corralling kids and pets, staging and photos… and then the endless, endless showings interspersed with endless, endless cleaning.
-Yes, selling a house is an enormous endeavor — and if it’s not even your house, but your parents’ house, then you probably have a whole slew of other issues to handle on top of the home sale.
+If you’ve ever sold your own house, you know how stressful it can be — making all the repairs, deep cleaning, corralling kids and pets, staging, and photos… and then the endless, endless showings interspersed with endless, endless cleaning.
+Yes, selling a house is an enormous endeavor — and if it’s not your house but your parents’ house, then you probably have a slew of other issues to handle on top of the home sale.

-We talked to Rita Shaw, a top-selling Redlands, California, agent who provides probate real estate services; she walked us through the process of adult children looking to sell their parents’ home.
+We talked to Rita Shaw from the Rita Shaw Broker & Associates, Inc, a brokerage serving the Redlands, California, area and currently managed by Joseph Shaw.
+She walked us through the process of adult children looking to sell their parents’ home.

 When parents are alive but somehow incapacitated